 Laureate many Bosnian awards, among which the most important “Hasan Kaimija”, “Skender Kulenovic”, “Fra Grgo Martic”, “Award Writers Association of Bosnia and Herzegovina for best book”… and international literary awards, including the PEN Centre Austria Award.

 His script for Remake was awarded at the competition of the Ministry of Culture and Sport (1999).
 For screenplay Nowhere Man he won Association of Filmmakers in Bosnia and Herzegovina Award for best original screenplay (1999).
-His script for The Abandoned was a winner at the ex-YU competition of the first edition of CineLink (91 participants), held as part of the 9th Sarajevo Film Festival (2003).
+His script for The Abandoned was a winner of the first edition of CineLink (91 participants), held as part of the 9th Sarajevo Film Festival (2003).

 He is a member of the PEN Centre Bosnia and Herzegovina, Writers Association of Bosnia and Herzegovina, Association of Filmmakers in Bosnia and Herzegovina, International Screenwriters' Association and American Screenwriters Association.